ganeshbelgur/rosary/README.md

 #### 7. camera-system
 Adds ability to move around the scene with a restricted camera system (*First Person Shooter*) that calculates yaw, pitch, movement from user inputs via callbacks to create a view matrix.
 The delta time factor allows the speed of the camera in the scene to be consistent across different machines.

+#### 8. simple-texture-mapping
+Demonstrates texture mapping by loading two different image textures off disk using the stb library.
+Further, texture parameters such as texture wrapping, texture filtering with handling of texture units and texture samplers inside shaders are also demonstrated.